About the course

 3) A short assessment of literacy and numeracy skills

 Candidates will be informed of the outcome of the interview via UCAS within 2 working

 How school placements work

 There are approximately 12 secondary schools in the Alliance across Stockport, Manchester, Tameside and Cheshire.
-All formal training takes place at Cheadle Hulme High School and all trainees undertake their first assessed teaching placement (11-16) at this school, from September until Christmas.
+All formal training takes place at Cheadle Hulme High School and the majority of trainees undertake their first assessed teaching placement (11-16) at this school, from September until Christmas.